mercedes-benz/product-kit_vue/README.md

 ### Elevation

-In darkmode, you can use the `elevation` attribute in supported elements like `v-card` to also change the surface color of the element: Higher elevation, lighter surface, as described in the [Material Design documentation](https://material.io/design/color/dark-theme.html#properties).
+In darkmode, you can use the `elevation` attribute in supported elements like `v-card` to also change the surface color of the element automatically: Higher elevation, lighter surface, as described in the [Material Design documentation](https://material.io/design/color/dark-theme.html#properties).

 ## Contributing